StepicOrg/Stepik-API/README.md

 ## OAuth 2

-In order to call Stepik.org API as a registered uses, you can use this user's OAuth2 keys.
+In order to call Stepik.org API as a registered user, you can use this user's OAuth2 keys.
 You can get your keys by creating an application on https://stepik.org/oauth2/applications/ (while being logged in), and you can also set `redirect_uri`, `Client type` and `Authorization grant type` there.

 Authorization endpoint (Authorization code, Implicit grant; redirect_uri needed): `https://stepik.org/oauth2/authorize/.`